riskForGod/riskForGod/README.md

 I'm riskForGod

-I take risk for a living
+I take risk for a living /* pro billiard player

+writer, consultant, an investor(Crypto, Forex, Stocks), Gamer, I could be anything, i just have put in print(some.effort)*/

 I love to programming

 I code in Java, Python, HTML, CSS, JavaScript, PHP, and i pick up any programming language pretty easy

-I also teach the languages mentioned above //Ln4
+I also teach the languages mentioned above //Ln10

 I own a foundation that feeds 50 people daily, my goal is to feed 5000 families across the globe(ZAHEER FOUNDATION)